akhilakpuppala/_CMPE252_PlacesNearMe/README.md

  ```

 ### **How to run the chatbot:**
+* download the entire git into your local

-* open the virtual environment
+* open the virtual environment using the terminal
   ```
   source venv/bin/activate
   ```